Blessed Margaret of Castello

 Regardless of the false ways that the world may calculate its value.

-You gave us Blessed Margaret of Castello as a sign and a challenge.
+You gave us St. Margaret of Castello as a sign and a challenge.

 You permitted your glory to shine through her human weakness,